launchdarkly/rust-server-sdk/README.md

 ## Minimum Supported Rust Version

-This project aims to maintain a rolling minimum supported rust version (MSRV) policy of at least six months.
-Whenever possible, an MSRV bump will not if the version has not been released for at least six months.
+This project aims to maintain compatibility with a Rust version that is at least six months old.

 Version updates may occur more frequently than the policy guideline states if external forces require it.
 For example, a CVE in a downstream dependency requiring an MSRV bump would be considered an acceptable reason to violate the six month guideline.